cswclui/katacoda-scenarios-1/msdb-004/step04.md

 ## Objective
-The objective of this lesson is demonstrate how to view the actual data that's been generated during the seeding process to discover how the the CQRS is supported in a concrete manner.
+The objective of this lesson is to view the actual data that's generated during the seeding process of demonstration microservice in order to discover in a concrete manner how the CQRS pattern is supported.

 ## What You'll Be Doing